1871fotc/fotc/docs/cemetery/index.md

 ### Road name changes

-Some road names have recently been changed to the names of notable people interred on the road.
-Not all signs in the Cemetery have been updated to reflect these changes:
+Some road names have recently been changed to the names of notable people interred nearby.
+Not all maps and signs in the Cemetery have been updated to reflect these changes:

 - **Walter Hill Drive** was part of **Boundary Road** running parallel to Mt Coot-tha Road
 - **Dr Lillian Cooper Drive** was part of **Boundary Road** running parallel to Richer Street